All know the way. Few actually walk it.

 - "Deep Work" by Cal Newport: Argues for the value of focused, distraction-free work; provides rules to cultivate this skill.

-- “Make Time” by Jake Knapp and John Zeratsky: Practical framework (Highlight, Laser, Energize, Reflect) to focus on what matters daily.
+- "Make Time" by Jake Knapp and John Zeratsky: A Practical framework (Highlight, Laser, Energize, Reflect) to focus on what matters daily.

 On Personal Development & Consistent Action: